jeremiah-c-leary/vhdl-style-guide/docs/configuring_overview.rst

 From least to highest priority are:

 * **[rule][global]**
+* **[rule][group]**
 * **[rule][<identifier>]**
 * **[file_list][<filename>][rule][<identifier>]**.

-If the same rule is defined in all three locations as in the example below, then the final setting will be equal to the highest priority.
+If the same rule is defined in all four locations as in the example below, then the final setting will be equal to the highest priority.

 .. code-block:: json